 Liquidity risk defined is as the risk that the Company will not be able to settle or meet its obligations on time or at a reasonable price.
 Company's objective is to, at all time maintain optimum levels of liquidity to meet its financial obligations.
 The Company manages liquidity risk by maintaining sufficient cash and cash equivalents and by having access to funding through an adequate amount of committed credit lines.
 In addition, processes and policies related to such risks are overseen by senior management.

 Management monitors rolling forecasts of the Company’s liquidity position (comprising the undrawn borrowing facilities below) and cash and cash equivalents on the basis of expected cash flows.
 This is generally carried out at by senior management in accordance with practice and limits set by the Company.
 These limits take into account the liquidity of the market in which the entity operates.
-In addition, the Company’s liquidity management policy involves projecting cash flows in major currencies and
+In addition, the Company’s liquidity management policy involves projecting cash flows in major currencies and considering the level of liquid assets necessary to meet these, monitoring balance sheet liquidity ratios against internal and external regulatory requirements and maintaining debt financing plans.

 The amounts disclosed in the table are the contractual undiscounted cash flows.
 Balances due for less than 1 year, equal their carrying balances as the impact of discounting is not significant.